-Whether you’re planning to get a new mirrorless camera or find yourself a DSLR, making a decision is no easy task.
-In this article, we look at what the Canon market has to offer to find the best Canon Cameras in 2020.
+Whether you’re planning to get a new mirrorless camera or find yourself a DSLR, deciding is no easy task.
+In this article, we look at what the Canon market has to offer to find the best Canon Cameras.

 We’ve selected something for everyone, whether you’re a beginner or a more seasoned photographer.